Soumyanil-Biswas/Upload_in_Simple_HTTP_Server/README.md

 # ***Py_Server***

-### Copy File contents/ Upload files to peers when present within LAN with just one click
+### Let peers copy File contents/ Upload files to server when present within LAN with just one click